 Life Celebrations can be performed as part of a burial, cremation, or graveside service or as part of a memorial service separate from the burial or cremation.
 Even more so than in weddings, the difference between a life celebration and a standard burial ceremony can be vast.

-A life celebration will not include ideas that our loved one is “in a better place” or “with God,” but will focus on mourning and loss, but also how we should live our lives to honor those who are no longer with us.
-Many people find that life celebrations can be very uplifting and joyous occasions to celebrate the beautiful life of the one who we have lost.
+A life celebration will not include ideas that our loved one is “in a better place” or “with God.”
+It will focus on the nature of mourning and loss, but also how we can live our lives to honor those who are no longer with us.

 I offer services as an on-call secular celebrant for Hillside Memorial Park and Mortuary in Los Angeles as well as private services for those in need to help families.